Roller boundaries for median spaces and algebras: Preliminaries.

 For part~2, the map $f\colon M\ra M$ given by $f(x):=m\left(x,\pi_{C_1}(x),\pi_{C_2}(x)\right)$ is continuous by part~1 and Lemma~\ref{gate-convexity vs compact intervals}.
 The hull of $C_1\cup C_2$ is precisely the fixed-point set of $f$; this easily follows from Proposition~2.3 in \cite{Roller} and the gate-property.
 We conclude that the hull is closed, hence compact. \end{proof}

-Given a metric space $X$ and $x,y\in X$, we denote by $I(x,y)$ the \emph{interval} between $x$ and $y$, i.e.~the set of points $z\in X$ such that $d(x,y)=d(x,z)+d(z,y)$.
+Given a metric space $X$ and $x,y\in X$, we denote by $I(x,y)$ the \emph{interval} between $x$ and $y$, i.e.\ the set of points $z\in X$ such that $d(x,y)=d(x,z)+d(z,y)$.
 We say that $X$ is a \emph{median space} if, for all $x,y,z\in X$, the intersection $I(x,y)\cap I(y,z)\cap I(z,x)$ consists of a single point, which we denote by $m(x,y,z)$.
 This defines a median-algebra structure on $X$ with the same notion of interval; in particular, we can define rank, convexity and gate-convexity for subsets of $X$.

 A complete median space is geodesic if and only if it is connected, see Lemma~4.6 in \cite{Bow4}.
-We remark that the metric spaces that we will study could well be disconnected, for instance $0$-skeleta of ${\rm CAT}(0)$ cube complexes.
-Thus, when talking about geodesics we will always refer to the notion for the median-algebra structure and not to isometric embeddings of real intervals.
+In this case, the interval $I(x,y)$ is simply the union of all geodesics with endpoints $x$ and $y$.

-Let $X$ be a median space throughout the rest of this section.
-The median map $m$ is $1$-Lipschitz if we endow $X^3$ with the $\ell^1$ metric.
-If $C\cu X$ is convex and $x\in X$, a point $z\in C$ is a gate for $(x,C)$ if and only if $d(x,C)=d(x,z)$; gate-projections are $1$-Lipschitz.
-Gate-convex sets are closed and convex; the converse holds in complete median spaces.
-See \cite{CDH} for further details and examples.
+If $X$ is a geodesic median space, its rank coincides with the supremum of the topological dimensions of its locally compact subsets --- even when either of the two quantities is infinite; see Theorem~2.2 and Lem\-ma~7.6 in \cite{Bow1} for one inequality and Proposition~5.6 in \cite{Bow4} for the other.
+We prefer to speak of \emph{rank}, rather than \emph{dimension}, as the metric spaces that we will be interested in could well be disconnected, e.g.\ $0$-skeleta of ${\rm CAT}(0)$ cube complexes.

 \begin{ex} Let $(\Om,\mscr{B},\mu)$ be a measure space. \begin{enumerate} \item The space $L^1(\Om,\mu)$ is median when endowed with the metric induced by its norm.
 The median map is determined by the property that $m(f,g,h)(x)$ is the middle value of $\{f(x),g(x),h(x)\}$, for almost every $x$ and all $f,g,h\in L^1(\Om,\mu)$. \item Given any $E\cu\Om$, the collection $\mc{M}_E$ of all $F\cu\Om$ such that $E\triangle F$ is measurable and finite-measure can be given the pseudometric